SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-fields.md

 ---
-title: extra fields
-uid: crmscript_extra_fields
+title: crmscript_extra_fields
-SortOrder: 30
+description: Extra fields
+author:
+so.date:
+keywords:
+so.topic: concept
 ---

+# Extra fields

 An *extra field* is a custom field that you add to an existing SuperOffice database table **in Service**.
 You can extend the following entities: